adamradocz/DesignPatternsInCSharp/DesignPatternsInCSharp/Behavioral/State/README.md

 - Context: Maintains an instance of a concrete state as the current state.
 - Abstract State: Defines an interface which encapsulates all state-specific behaviours
 - Concrate State: Implements behaviours specific to a particular state of context.
+State classes should be responsible for transitioning state.

 ## Approch